mikesname/ehri-gb-test/content/about.en.md

 ---

 {{< intro >}}
-The [European Holocaust Research Infrastructure (EHRI)](https://www.ehri-project.eu) is an international infrastructure that supports and promotes Holocaust research, commemoration and education on a transnational level.
+The [European Holocaust Research Infrastructure (EHRI)](https://www.ehri-project.eu) is an international research infrastructure that supports and promotes Holocaust research, commemoration and education on a transnational level.
 EHRI-AT is the national node representing the Republic of Austria within this international research consortium.
 {{< /intro >}}

 <br/><br/>
 <br/><br/>

+The research infrastructure [EHRI](https://www.ehri-project.eu) was included in the ESFRI Roadmap of the European Commission in 2018.
+EHRI has its headquarters in Amsterdam, Netherlands, and is coordinated by the NIOD - Institute for War, Holocaust and Genocide Studies.
+Austria has been a founding member of EHRI since 2023.
+With the official establishment of the Austrian consortium in February 2024, EHRI-AT is now an active partner of the European research infrastructure EHRI.

-EHRI-AT will seek to ensure the long-term sustainability of Holocaust research within Austria and beyond by:
+EHRI-AT will seek to ensure the long-term sustainability of the Holocaust research infrastructure within Austria and beyond by:

 <br/><br/>